dereneaton/ipyrad/docs/files.rst

-on at least one side so that reads are expected to align fairly closely. ipyrad is not intended for constructing long contigs from many partially overlapping (i.e., shotgun) sequences, however, ipyrad can accomodate paired-end data with or without merged reads, and works with reads of various lengths, so that older data can be easily combined with new data of different lengths.
+on at least one side so that reads are expected to align fairly closely. ipyrad is not intended for constructing long contigs from many partially overlapping (i.e., shotgun) sequences, however, ipyrad can accomodate paired-end reads and includes methods for detecting and merging overlaps, and ipyrad can combine reads of various lengths, so that older data is easily combined with newer data of different lengths.

-Depending on how and where your sequence data were generated you may receive the data in one giant file, or in many smaller files.
+Depending how and where your sequence data were generated you may receive the data in one giant file, or in many smaller files.
 The files may contain data from all of your individuals mixed up together, in which case they need to be demultiplexed based on barcodes or indices; or the data may